FAQs

 No, the joints will be too narrow, we recommend a minimum of 3mm.
 The best solution would be to get it laid as recommended by the suppliers and to then protect it by sealing it with one of our specialised EASYSealers, either EASYSeal BCS or EASYSeal Contract.
 Both have sand binder in them and work in similar ways however EASYSeal BCS is the superior product and lasts longer.

-Simply to make patio laying EASY: We say 'the wetter the better' because it flows into the paving joints filling voids, compacting itself within the joint and giving you a stronger paving joint that will last.
-It is also easier to push around the paving and prevents the linseed oil within the EASYJoint marking the paving.
-We recommend using sufficient water with EASYJoint to turn it into a slurry, it works incredibly well with paving joints of different sizes (miniumum 3mm) - View the EASYJoint demonstration video and see how EASY it is to joint a patio using EASYJoint.
+When pointing a porous surface, such as Sandstone and Limestone, it is recommended to use plenty of water as this helps prevent temporary staining from the compound.
+Where the paving is non-porous, such as porcelain, less water is required.
+Water can also help the compound flow in to the full depth of the joint cavity and aids compression of the compound. giving you a stronger paving joint that will last.
+We recommend using sufficient water with EASYJoint to turn it into a slurry, it works incredibly well with paving joints of different sizes (minimum 3mm) - View the EASYJoint demonstration video and see how EASY it is to joint a patio using EASYJoint.

 Yes, however only if used correctly by following the 'how to point paving' instructions in the EASYJoint tub or on this Azpects web site.
 We recommend that sensitive paving, such as Granite, Black Limestone and smooth Sandstone are sealed to protect from staining before using EASYJoint.
 Our sealers can protect against most common spills and are resistant to tea and coffee, red wine and engine oil, mayonnaise, vinegar, and ketchup etc. Look at the sealer comparision chart for help choosing the right sealer for you.